spacedvoid/connection/connection-collections/src/main/markdown/module.md

 All kinds of the same type are called a *type family*.
 For example, [ListView], [List], and [MutableList] is a family of [List].

+(For sake of readability, when representing type families or their representative names, the name of immutable collections such as [List] and [Set] is used, but do note that the lowest common supertype of all kinds in a family is a view collection, such as [ListView] and [SetView].
+This can be seen at the topmost table, where links to what seems to be immutable collections actually lead to view collections.)

 Remove-only collections support only element removal operations between mutation operations, such as [RemoveOnlyCollection.remove].
 They are usually obtained by map entry collections, such as [MutableMap.keys].